JohnH-Github/YouTooltip/README.md

 		- Notification.
 	- Enable/disable information about videos and playlists.
 	- Change the display format for certain information.
+- Popup
+	- Shows statistics for the page.
+	- Lists all videos and playlists found on the page.

 ## Installation
 ### Install from Firefox AMO